brianwalborn/home-lab/guides/nfs.md

-# Set up a Cluster NFS Server
+# Set up NFS

 ## Motivation

-To allow all nodes in the cluster to have access to a shared pool of storage, I want to set up one of the nodes in the cluster to be a network file system (NFS) server using an external hard drive.
+To allow nodes in a network to have access to a shared pool of storage, I want to set up a node to be a network file system (NFS) server using an external hard drive.

 ## Attach and Format the Drive